 }

-- Testing Methodologies: Systematic approaches to cross-client validation
+- Testing methodology: systematic cross-client validation

-Mastering CSS Inlining for Email Success
+Mastering CSS inlining for email success

 Take action: implement your CSS inlining strategy today

-Additional Resources:
+Additional resources: